Christleton: Landmarks

 Christleton Old Hall dates from the early 17th century and is a former country house and rectory.
 It was built for a member of the Egerton family of Tatton Park.

 In 1952 it was designated a Grade II* listed building.

 Christleton Hall was built circa 1750.
 It is another former country house that has also been used as a boarding school and a college campus.
 Part of the building has Grade II listed status.

 Religion

 The Anglican church is dedicated to St James and the current building was designed by William Butterfield and was consecrated in 1877.
 The church's continuous list of clergy dates back to 1215.
 The village also has a Methodist church.

 Education

 Secondary education is provided by Christleton High School, a large academy school that also caters for other suburban areas of Chester.
 Christleton also has a primary school.

-A branch of The College of Law is based in Christleton Hall.
+A branch of The College of Law was based in Christleton Hall until 2021.